Kenneth-Wong/MMSceneGraph/factories/README.md

 You may put it under `data/visualgenome` and name it as `saliency_512.imdb`.

 ## VGKR_v1
-It use the data under `data/visualgenomekr_ingredients/v1` to generate the visualgenomekr dataset used in our paper [Sketching Image Gist: Human-Mimetic Hierarchical Scene Graph Generation (ECCV 2020)](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123580222.pdf) (conference version) and the journal version (**published soon**).
+It uses the data under `data/visualgenomekr_ingredients/v1` to generate the visualgenomekr dataset used in our paper [Sketching Image Gist: Human-Mimetic Hierarchical Scene Graph Generation (ECCV 2020)](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123580222.pdf) (conference version) and the journal version (**published soon**).
 1. Follow the settings of **Stanford filtered data**.
 2. Create the data folder `data/visualgenomekr`, `data/visualgenomekr_ingredients`, `data/visualgenomekr_ingredients/public_inputs`, and `data/visualgenomekr_ingredients/v1`.